-Fully approved by the Commission on Dental Accreditation of the American Dental Association (CODA), the residency program in oral and maxillofacial surgery is sponsored by New York Medical College, a member of the Touro University System.
+Fully approved by the Commission on Dental Accreditation of the American Dental Association (CODA), the residency program in oral and maxillofacial surgery is sponsored by St. Joseph’s and affiliated with New York Medical College, a member of the Touro University System.
 It is a four-year program with an MD option that offers high-quality educational guidance and broad hands-on experience at several sites:

 - The Veteran’s Administration Center, East Orange, NJ;

 - Monmouth Medical Center, Long Branch, NJ; and

 - Mountainside Hospital, Montclair, NJ

 St. Joseph’s University Medical Center, the primary training location, is a level-two trauma facility and a referral hospital for the full spectrum of maxillofacial trauma from Northern New Jersey and surrounding areas.
 On the Medical Center’s campus is the Children’s Hospital at St. Joseph’s, home to the Regional Craniofacial Center and the Palestroni Birth Defects Center.

 At the Veterans Administration Medical Center, second-year residents place implants, perform dentoalveolar and pre-prosthetic surgery, and gain valuable exposure to head and neck oncology.
 Other off-site rotations provide residents with enhanced exposure to cosmetic facial surgery, maxillofacial reconstruction and advanced dentoalveolar surgery in a private practice-like setting.

 When off-service, senior residents operate with craniofacial and oculoplastic surgeons, as well as with a fellowship-trained cosmetic OMS.
 The breadth, scope and volume of clinical activity ensure that residents are well-trained in the full scope of OMS.
 Interested residents may pursue the MD option through New York Medical College where they may be candidates for advanced standing upon successful completion of OMS training.